 - Form I-765 Worksheet

 - A photocopy of your lost DACA card (if available).
-If a photocopy of your lost card is not available, include a copy of another government-identity document.
-Acceptable examples include:
+If a photocopy of your lost card is not available, include a copy of another government-issued photo identity document.
+Acceptable examples include a copy of your:

-- A copy of your passport showing your picture, name, and date of birth; or
+- Passport showing your picture, name, and date of birth;

-- A national ID document with photo and/or fingerprint.
+- National ID document with photo and/or fingerprint.

 - Two identical passport-style color photographs of yourself taken within 30 days of filing the application